All residents of Abbots Leigh are deemed to be members of the ALCS and are thus very welcome to attend any of the events organised by ALCS.

 New Years Day Brunch in the Village Hall.

 We advertise our events in The Link and at least in the main village noticeboard in front of the Village Hall.
 If you would like to receive email reminders, please sign up here.
+The Society are corporate members of the Forest of Avon Trust.

 The bonfire night & firework display usually makes a surplus but we aim to break even over the year.
 We use any surplus funds for the benefit of the community, principally by assisting the Parish Council with projects relating to the Old School Field and the Village Hall.